-How effective is a diet to lower your cholesterol?
-Eating certain healthy foods can lower LDL, triglyceride, and total cholesterol; additionally, improve HDL.
+Make your diet effective to lower your cholesterol level; Eat natural whole healthy foods can lower LDL, triglyceride, and total cholesterol; additionally, improve HDL.

 He who takes medicine and neglects to diet wastes the skill of his doctors. ~ Chinese Proverb

 Below are healthy diets; it helps lower your cholesterol level.
 Additionally, this food is good for your overall health.

 - Fruits & vegetables are good for health; because, they loaded with nutrients (minerals & vitamins), and a good source of fibers (eat with skins to get more fiber).

 - Stop white sugar; it is a major risk towards cardiovascular disease; increases triglyceride level and contribute plaque formation.
 Additionally, in an unhealthy way sugar creates insulin spikes.
 Excess blood glucose causes glycosylation and leads to plaque formation.
 You are advised to use unrefined sugar in place of refined white sugar.
 Unrefined sugar contains numerous nutrients; it slows down glucose absorption and reduces insulin spikes.